bitcraze/crazyflie-clients-python/docs/installation/install.md

 ```
 pip3 install cfclient
 ```
+> **_NOTE:_**
+> On some, mainly Windows 11 Machines it is possible, that a `CRITICAL:cfclient.gui:No pysdl2 installation found, exiting!` error occurs.
+Until this dependency is fixed please run the following powershell command as a workaround.
+>
+>       pip install pysdl2, pysdl2-dll

 # Installing from source

 If you are planning to do development work with the cfclient, you are at right spot!